10 Day Master Plant Dieta & Integration Retreat

 Will there be someone to guide me to the retreat?

 Yes, we will all meet in Pucallpa and depart as a group.
-Priscilla and Otto will guide you to the retreat and will be available for support throughout your journey.
-Priscilla will handle translation from Spanish to English, while both she and Otto will provide guidance during the dieta process as needed.
-Together, they will help ensure a supportive and enriching experience for everyone involved.
+Priscilla will guide you to the retreat and will be available for support throughout your journey.
+She will handle translation from Spanish to English and provide guidance during the dieta process as needed, ensuring a supportive and enriching experience for everyone involved.

 How much does it cost to reserve my spot?